Jillian Beardwood: Later career

-After leaving the UKAEA in 1968, Beardwood worked in transport modeling for the UK government’s Road Research Laboratory.
+After leaving the UKAEA in 1968, Beardwood worked in transport modeling for the UK government's Road Research Laboratory.
 In 1973, she joined the staff of the Greater London Council (GLC) where she directed the transport studies group until the GLC was dissolved in 1987.
 Her team helped to plan the M25 orbital motorway around London and early congestion pricing systems.

-One of Beardwood’s most cited studies for the GLC, "Roads Generate Traffic", found that highway construction encourages people to drive and leads to increased congestion.
+One of Beardwood's most cited studies for the GLC, "Roads Generate Traffic", found that highway construction encourages people to drive and leads to increased congestion.
 "All that increases in road capacity do is allow people to abandon public transport in favour of the car".
-Beardwood’s research accurately predicted that the M25 would quickly exceed its maximum capacity.
+Beardwood's research accurately predicted that the M25 would quickly exceed its maximum capacity.
 It has been cited in support of policies encouraging the use of bicycles and other alternatives to cars.
+Similarly, her later work included a study which predicted that the proposed East London River Crossing would quickly become congested if there were no significant routes available to provide relief.

+After the GLC's dissolution, Beardwood was employed in (and was a retained consultant to) the private sector, including for the transport planning consultancy MVA, Marcial Echenique and Partners Ltd and WSP Group.
+She also worked in academic posts, as a senior research fellow at the London School of Economics and as a lecturer in transport planning at the Polytechnic of Central London (1989–90).